grandchild/vis_avs/README.md

   * _Texer_, originally by [Steven Wittens](https://acko.net).
 * 🥵 Performance is generally the same as the official build, but can be a bit slower for some effects.
 A few effects have gained faster SSE3-enabled versions.
-* 🧨 APE files are crashing AVS or preventing it from starting.
-Rename or remove .ape files for now.

 ### The Future